 Lew joined Outside GC in 2005 bringing with him extensive and varied experience as a business lawyer and as a senior business executive responsible for the management of a major Connecticut industrial corporation.
-He recently marked the sixtieth anniversary of his admission to the bar!
+He recently marked the sixty-first anniversary of his admission to the bar!

 Lew’s legal practice has focused on business entity formations, acquisitions and divestitures, complex contract negotiation and drafting, corporate and commercial financing, and strategic advice to senior corporate management teams and boards of directors.
 In the course of his long career, Lew has encountered an array of legal, business, personal, and public issues of such diversity that has made him a “go-to” lawyer on matters ranging from defense against preference avoidance claims in bankruptcy to multi-party business reorganizations to pro bono reconciliation of estranged family members.
 The radical disruption of the U.S. and world economies has led unfortunately, but inevitably, to an increase in business bankruptcies.
 Lew gives tactical and strategic advice to Outside GC clients concerned about potential bankruptcy filings by their customers or clients.